 Forgetting to Double-Check: One Mistake, One Missed Decimal, and Your Job Could Be History

-When dealing with numbers, especially those preceded by a dollar sign, scrutinize your work meticulously.
+Therefore, when dealing with numbers, especially those preceded by a dollar sign, scrutinize your work meticulously.
 One stray zero, decimal point, comma, or dash could be the difference between securing a job or losing one.
 Double-checking is key to avoiding costly mistakes.

 Alienating Your Coworkers: How to Go From Team Player to Office Outcast in One Easy Step